Sesame Street is such a strong leader that it inspires rivals and hurts its own viewership.

 Ghost Hunters inspired a wave (different from the wave of paranormal slasher horror movies) about paranormal investigations.
 Even the History channel got into the act.

 It was unheard of to film a sitcom in front of a live audience until the success of I Love Lucy.
 The production of I Love Lucy all but innovated everything you'll see in every sitcom since.
-The fact that it was filmed is what preserves it as the oldest television product that most Americans have ever seen, since it avoided the pitfalls of using videotape which would be wiped and reused later (since it was very expensive, and many networks were wiping videotape into the 1980s), or only existing today in the form of crude kinescopes (where a motion picture camera was pointed at a television monitor) that have little replay value today.
+The fact that it was filmed is what preserves it as the oldest television product that most Americans have ever seennote The Honeymooners, also filmed, coming in at second, since it avoided the pitfalls of using videotape which would be wiped and reused later (since it was very expensive, and many networks were wiping videotape into the 1980s), or only existing today in the form of crude kinescopes (where a motion picture camera was pointed at a television monitor) that have little replay value today.

 The raging success that was High School Musical was followed by a slew of easily-marketable Disney Channel movies—often featuring the channel's newest stars (Ashley Tisdale, Corbin Bleu, the Jonas Brothers etc).
 Meanwhile, Nickelodeon tried to get into the act with Spectacular!, a musical movie about a choir (who, for a change, performed "Eye of the Tiger") who failed because their leader insisted on doing the same old routines.
 The decision to cast Tammin Sursok (a soapie star best known in Australia - and to fans of The Young and the Restless, plus this was before Pretty Little Liars) may not have been the greatest idea...